 Black Migrants is an exhibition of African-American farm worker photos I took in the 1960s curated by Michele Ellis Pracy at the Fresno Art Museum.
-It is on display at the Kolligian LIbrary, University of California at Merced from January 22 to April 4.
-The address is 5200 N. Lake Rd. #275 Merced, CA 95343.
+The exhibition is now available for showing new venues.

 While covering farm workers’ life, work, and union organizing in the 1960s I discovered a number of African-American settlements in California’s San Joaquin Valley.
 These towns are a little known part of history, the results of the rural-to-rural stream of the Great Migration out of the Jim Crow south. more